-Andy reassured me that this is not true and while there are rare examples of people being given a duplicate content penalty, 30% of the internet is duplicate content.
+This is not true and while there are rare examples of people being given a duplicate content penalty, 30% of the internet is duplicate content.
 It is fine to copy and paste your content to websites such as Medium and LinkedIn but be wary of overdoing it.

 Content works because of the audience and the angle.
-If you can adapt your original article with a new headline, a different perspective or by adding visuals you will improve the quality of the piece and increase your chance of gaining authority through outreach.
+If you can adapt your original article with a new headline, a different perspective, or by adding visuals, you will improve the quality of the piece and increase your chance of gaining authority through outreach.